JacobK233811/MQuicker/setup/installation.md

-Please first go to MinicondaDocs[https://docs.conda.io/en/latest/miniconda.html] and download the appropriate installer.
+Please first go to <a href="https://docs.conda.io/en/latest/miniconda.html" target="blank_">MinicondaDocs</a> and download the appropriate installer.

 Then run the installer to get access to Python 3.8 and the conda package manager.